sentrionic/Valkyrie/README.md

 Redis Info is needed twice because the RedisCache Module can't use the `REDIS_URL` directly.

-- `Optional: Not needed to run the app, but you wont be able to use file upload or send emails.`
+- `Optional: Not needed to run the app, but you won't be able to upload files or send emails.`

         AWS_ACCESS_KEY=ACCESS_KEY
         AWS_SECRET_ACCESS_KEY=SECRET_ACCESS_KEY